patience4711/RPI-APS-inverters/README.md

 ## START THE ZIGBEE SYSTEM
 Check first the hardware, than go to "console" and try to start the zigbee coordinator.
 With the healthcheck you can see if this succeeded.
-If success you can configure an inverter, go to the menu ínverters and fill up / save the form.
+If success you can configure an inverter, go to the menu 'inverters' and fill up / save the form.
 Now you can try to pair this inverter.
 If success, this inverter will be polled automatically every 5 minutes.
 The data is displayed in the frontpage abd charts, and is send via Mosquitto.
 At reboot all processed will be started automatically.